 To ensure your insulin is not subject to temperature fluctuations in the refrigerator, getting a temperature sensor may be a good idea.
 Also, try to store your insulin on the center shelf—the area most consistent with the thermostat setting—rather than on the top shelf or door compartments.

 Whenever you receive a new type of insulin, review the instructions for your specific prescription with your pharmacist.
 If you fill your prescription with Alto, you can check your medication’s details and instructions at any time in the Alto app or your online account.
-Plus, our care team is always a quick text, in-app chat, or call away.
+Plus, our care team is always an in-app chat or call away.

 When You Open Your Insulin

 Since injecting cold insulin can be uncomfortable, it’s okay to keep the open vial, cartridge, or pen you are currently using at room temperature (between 56°F and 80°F) for about a month.

 In general, you will need to discard your insulin 28 days after opening it, but be sure to check the information provided with your specific medication or reach out to your pharmacist to confirm.
 Label your vial, cartridge, or pen with the date you first open it so you’ll have no problem remembering when it’s time to throw it away.